 Participants

 The expert panel consisted of 15 individuals selected through purposive sampling, ensuring a diverse and informed representation of relevant stakeholders.
 Participants included: Primary school Chinese language teachers (n = 6), speech-language pathologists and special educators (n = 4), and curriculum researchers and linguists from a regional normal university (n = 5).
-Eligibility criteria included at least five years of professional experience, demonstrated expertise in Mandarin language education or assessment, and familiarity with the Xuzhou linguistic contextual environment.
+Eligibility criteria included at least five years of professional experience, demonstrated expertise in Mandarin language education or assessment, and familiarity with the Xuzhou linguistic contextual environment.---It should be in calculated method.

 The Delphi rounds